 PD Developing of evidence-based national population policies The outcome from CPD 2010-2014 is The Government, at all levels, is able to base policies on a quantitative and qualitative analysis of disaggregated data, policy assessments and reviews, with attention focused on socially excluded groups and migrant population".
 The CPD 2015-2019(2020) outcome is "Strengthened national policies and international development agenda through integration of evidence-based analysis of population dynamics and their links to sustainable development, sexual and reproductive health and reproductive rights, HIV and gender equality."
 The indicator for the first output is "High-quality social and demographic data integrated into policymaking processes relating to the health and social protection sectors" and for the second it is "Number of national household survey conducted that allows the estimation of key population and reproductive health".
 Given the delivery of outputs evaluated above, it could be concluded that the outcomes have been partly achieved.
-Namely the work on migration database has not yielded results yet, but stakeholders have confirmed that there is potential to revitalize the deliverables from years before and ensure good quality data on migration and its exchange with relevant institutions.
+Namely the work on migration and its exchange with relevant institutions.
 When it comes to socially excluded groups, policies have been developed for older persons, based on the available data, but have not been adopted yet.
 Youth policy is in place in RS, but not in FBiH.
 FBiH has an SRH strategy (due to expire within a year) and RS is in the process of adopting one.
 It cannot be concluded beyond doubt that these policies have been based on reliable data as it is known that a reliable mechanism for collection of data on SRH has not been established in the country.
 A promising activity is the SRH mapping, the results of which are yet to be seen.